-I wear several hats as a freelancer.
-Over the years I’ve written commentaries, historical perspectives, scientific papers, non-fiction books, blogs, promotional content and serialised some of my publications online.
-There’s a chance, if you occupy my niche, that you may have even read some of my stuff.
-The point I’m making here is that there is a body of work in the public domain which is accessible, and identifiable as mine.
+I wear several hats as a freelance writer.
+Over the years I’ve written music history books and other non-fiction, blogs and commentaries, and contributed to medical and nutrition science texts.
+There’s a chance if you are immersed in one of these niches that you may have even read some of my stuff.
+Basically there is a body of work in the public domain which is accessible and identifiable as mine.

-Outside of independent projects, I’m contracted as a ghostwriter with a couple of biography publishing services based in the UK and North America.
-Through these organisations I’ve had book commissions for clients from backgrounds as diverse as the music industry, medicine, the legal system, the scientific community, entrepreneurism and theatres of war.
-Sometimes the end product is for closed consumption only; other times for publication and sale on online platforms or in brick-and-mortar bookstores.
-In all cases, I’m destined never to be connected with these works.
+Outside of these independent projects I’m also contracted as a ghostwriter with UK and North American biography publishing services.
+The briefs for these book commissions are equally as diverse.
+Sometimes the end product is for the client’s private consumption only; other times for publication and sale on online platforms or in brick-and-mortar bookstores.
+In all these cases, I’m destined never to be connected with these works.
 At least publicly.

 Writers are often motivated by recognition, especially early in their careers.
 Try finding an individual who denies the thrill and sense of achievement in seeing their name in print for the first time, particularly if the work comes with praise or positive reviews.
 Recognition and community acceptance (or as Maslow would have it, love and belongingness) are primal needs.
 There is no shame in that, unless that sense of achievement crosses the boundary from modest self-pride to cheap vanity.

-In defending the art of ghostwriting biographies, let me first stress that I do this job for a living.
+In defending the art of ghostwriting biographies, l should firstly mention that I do this job for a living.
 It puts food on the table.
 Through my activities with third party biographical services, they supply the projects.
-I’m in a fortunate position where I can opt to take on writing gigs dependent on personal scheduling, and where the editor and I feel that I am a good ‘fit’.
-As far as my independent ghostwriting projects are concerned, picking up work is partly a word of mouth thing.
+Fortunately, I can opt to take on writing gigs dependent on personal scheduling, and where I and the editor feel I might be a good ‘fit’.

-But I’ve also matured.
-I’ve been at the biography game about ten years now and am genuinely intrigued by how upbringing, life events and interests, motivate and guide an individual’s choices in life.
+I reckon ten years in the biography game has matured my outlook.
+I’m genuinely intrigued by how upbringing and life events motivate individuals and guide their choices in life.
 These things shape and make us who we are.
-I write biographies because I inherently love the research-interview-write process, not because it is a route to public recognition or solely a money making exercise.
+I also write biographies because I inherently love the research-interview-write process, not because it is a route to public recognition or (solely) a money making exercise.

-Your name may not be in bright lights, but a good ghostwriter will be recognised, both within the writing industry and among clients.
-Ironically, that’s because anonymity is a key to success.
+The ghostwriter’s name may not be in bright lights, but a good one will be recognised, both within the writing industry and among clients.
+Ironically, that’s partly because anonymity is a key to success.
 Trustworthiness is of paramount importance in the relationship between the writer and the subject.
-That’s true of any client situation, but particularly where they have standing or ‘visibility’ in society: perhaps they have celebrity status, are a public figure, a local businessperson, a hero, or even a villain.
+That is true of any client collaboration, but particularly where they have standing or ‘visibility’ in society: perhaps they have celebrity status, are a public figure, a local businessperson, a hero, or even a villain.
 The client may want to share warts and all; lay his or her cards on the table.
-They will confide in the writer, offering nuggets of their life story that may never have previously been shared with anyone, including partners, family, or friends, until the biographer’s inquiry led them there.
+They will confide in the writer, offering nuggets of their life story that may never have previously been shared with anyone, including partners, family, or friends, until the writer’s inquiry led them there.

-As a ghostwriter and biographer, I take pride in being the vehicle, or voice, for the interviewee.
+A ghostwriter is in a unique position of being the vehicle, or voice, for the interviewee.
 Some clients’ lives are stuffed full of intriguing, colourful, dramatic, tragic or revealing life events, but have difficulty expressing these through a flowing verbal narrative in a series of interview sessions.
 Others are more eloquent.
 But all have a worthy tale to tell, and none less important than the other.
 In giving out advice (albeit to fiction writers), Raymond Chandler once said: “The challenge is to write about real things magically.”
 In our genre, the subject is the storyteller, but the biographer is the alchemist.
 The graft comes first: extracting life events and personal recollections in an accurate, meaningful and reflective way, conducting robust peripheral research, fact-checking and cross-examination.
 The magic comes when the potion is mixed to provide a unique tale which draws in the reader, has accuracy and relevance, educates, life-affirms, offers life-lessons, delivers optimism, demands empathy, or a combination of these things.
 The writer’s ultimate responsibility is to present a life story which has a purpose.
 Regardless of whose name is stamped on it.